jasonsikes/QLogo/README.md

 `SETEDITOR`:

 QLogo uses a built-in editor.
+If you run the logo program by itself, no editor is available.

 `SETLIBLOC`: